JosDaw/CoronaInfoUK/README.md

 <a href="https://jquery.com/download/">Download jQuery </a>

 ## Usage
-This site is predominantly designed with data from the UK in mind.
+This project is predominantly designed with data from the UK in mind.
 However, the data sources for the charts can be altered very easily by simply changing the URLs in the GET requests for each chart.

 ## Project Status